Role of the Local Authority Designated Officer (LADO)

 - behaved or may have behaved in a way that indicates they may not be suitable to work with children

 There are four LADOs for Essex County Council and they are based within the Children's Safeguarding Team.
-They can be contacted by phone on 03330 139 797 or by e-mail: email@example.com (Please note this is not a secure address so any information sent must be password protected).
+They can be contacted by phone on 03330 139 797 or by e-mail: firstname.lastname@example.org.
+If referring an allegation, a written referral is

 Any referral should be followed up with a referral form.
 This can be accessed via the Essex Safeguarding Children Board website.